South RouteClimb Mount Elbrus

 - Flights - to Mineralnye Vody, Russia (usually via Moscow)

 - Russian Visa - £85 - £110 (depends on speed of delivery, nationality & postage return option).
-Please also note that nowadays you are required to appear in person at the visa office in order to provide fingerprints, so there is an additional cost of travel to the visa office.
+Please also note that nowadays if you are applying for your visa in the UK, or as a UK national you are required to appear in person at the visa office (located in London, Edinburgh or Manchester) in order to provide fingerprints, so there is an additional cost of travel to the visa office.